 Raw materials we use include seeds of leguminous plants, cereals, pseudo-cereals, and oil seeds.
 Secondary materials from the food industry that have hitherto only been partially utilized such as press cake from oil mills, bran from cereal mills, and materials from the processing of fruit and vegetables also contain high-quality components that we recover as functional ingredients.

 For example within the framework of the SunflowerProtein project we are developing sustainable fractionation methods in order to utilize all the material fractions that arise from the production of sunflower oil.
 The press cake contains, for example, high-quality proteins and secondary plant substances.
+Further optimization of these processes will be researched in the follow-up project SmartProSun.

 In order to maximize the utilization of the raw materials in a sustainable way we develop integrated processing concepts that enable the recovery of several fractions.
 Secondary materials that arise (extraction residues, permeates, process water) are where possible returned to the manufacturing process via cascade systems and suitable recycling concepts.
 This enables economically viable processes with high product yields to be realized.